foundata/guidelines/oci-container-image-guide.md

 - Record the source revision, Containerfile, build arguments, builder identity, builder version and resolved external materials in provenance.
 - Use lock files and checksum verification provided by the application language's dependency system.
-- Record the ContainerWright version, host-tool versions and tool-image digests, and keep them unchanged until the release completes.
+- Record the ConClear version, host-tool versions and tool-image digests, and keep them unchanged until the release completes.
 - Make release builds independent of a developer's local image store, environment and uncommitted files.
 - Pull and verify required external images instead of accepting an unreviewed local substitute.